Revealed Bayesian Persuasion: Illustrative Example

 To extend to multiple menus, one can similarly take a chapter from \cite{afriat1967construction} in considering \emph{all of the implications} of the theory for preferences that arise indirectly across menus.
 In \cite{afriat1967construction}, these additional implications derive from the property of \emph{transitivity} of rational preferences.
 As a result, it is necessary and sufficient to consider chains of preferences revealed \emph{within} given menus, which, when appended to each other, form a cycle.
 This can lead to an indirect contradiction of the theory, as this constructed preference would lead to a violation of transitivity.

 Analogously here, one can expand the set of implications of the theory by considering multiple menus, because there can be additional ways to construct a contradiction of the theory for the same factors as in Example 1.
-In particular, aside from direct contradictions from a single menu, one can check for indirect contradictions by preserving the same expected utility, \emph{on average}, across menus.
-This preserves, on average, the same state-dependent distributions of choices.
+In particular, aside from direct contradictions from a single menu, one can check for indirect contradictions by preserving the same the same state-dependent distributions of choices, \emph{on average}, across menus.
+In turn, this preserves, on average, the expected utility.
 If such an alternative distribution results in placing positive weight on the prior where there was not such weight originally in the revealed distribution, then this contradicts the theory in the same way as in Example 1.
-Thus, since the prior was suboptimal, as indicated by the hypothesis that the sender only persuades when it is strictly optimal to do so, the ability to get the same expected utility by placing positive weight at the prior implies that the sender could obtain higher utility by a different signal in the original distribution.
+Thus, since the prior was suboptimal, as indicated by the hypothesis that the sender only persuades when it is strictly optimal to do so, the ability to get the same expected utility by placing positive weight at the prior implies that the sender could obtain higher utility by a different signal in the original persuasion problem.
 So, it is not possible that the sender is optimally persuading the DM.
-I spell this out in more detail in the discussion surrounding Theorem 1 in Section 6.
+I spell this out in more detail in the discussion surrounding Theorem 1 in Section 5.